 Input sources can have different modes imposed on them that change how they behave.
 These are called "input source modes."
 Although these are useful for digital inputs, the most frequent place you'll find yourself using input source modes is on analog controls, especially with trackpads, which can be configured in many different ways.

 The full list of recognized "Input Source Modes" is:

 - Joystick Camera

 - Mouse Joystick

 Just to quickly summarize:Physical Inputs

-Actions are the events that the Steam Controller API uses to orchestrate everything.
-In Native mode, your game doesn't get a "Button A pressed" event, it simply gets a "Jump" event (or whatever), and what kind of input causes "Jump" is entirely in the hands of the player.
+Actions are the events that the Steam Input API uses to orchestrate everything.
+In native mode, your game doesn't get a "Button A pressed" event, it simply gets a "Jump" event (or whatever), and what kind of input causes "Jump" is entirely in the hands of the player.